How Debentures Work

 Understanding the Differences and Similarities

-It’s very common for companies to float bonds to help fund operations and grow.
-Bonds allow individual investors to essentially loan money to a company, and the company will pay the investor back with interest after a pre-determined time.
+It’s common for companies to float bonds to help fund operations and invest in growth.
+Bonds allow individual investors to essentially loan money to a company, and the company will pay the investor back—with interest—after a pre-determined time.

 Secured vs. Unsecured Debt